srlasher/pdstools/Home.md

 Tooling is both in R and Python although currently not everything is available in both languages.
 The current functionality includes

 * Easily read in data from Pega Dataset exports, both generically and specifically for the datamart data
 * Templates and examples of plots/graphs for analysis of CDH.
-See our CDH Graph Gallery: [CDH Graph Gallery](CDH-Graph-Gallery).
+See our [CDH Graph Gallery](CDH-Graph-Gallery).
-* Create off-line browsable Adaptive model reports
+* Create off-line browsable Adaptive model reports.
+[Step-by-step tutorial](Create-off-line-Adaptive-Model-Reports).
 * [experimental] Export Adaptive models to PMML
 * [experimental] Restore Adaptive models from historical data (when "full auditability" is switched on)
 * Small Java utility to export data from Cassandra based Datasets directly